-A Day with Batwa Pygmies – the Keepers of the Forest – Bwindi Impenetrable Forest
+A Day with Batwa People – the Keepers of the Forest – Bwindi Impenetrable Forest

-The Batwa Experience with the First People of the Forest who have lived in Bwindi Impenetrable Forest for Thousands of years
+The Batwa Experience with the First People of the Forest in the Buhoma Area

 The Batwa Experience in the Buhoma Area of Bwindi will be an eye-opener to you, a cultural insight into the lives of the original people of Southwest Uganda, the Batwa.

-Be sure to let us know that you would like to include the Batwa Experience in your Safari while Gorilla Trekking in the Buhoma area of Bwindi Impenetrable Forest.
+Be sure to let us know that you would like to include the Batwa Experience in your Safari during Gorilla Trekking in the Buhoma area of Bwindi Impenetrable Forest.

-The concept of owning the forest, of owning land was foreign to them – they lived in harmony with their surroundings and kept their traditional ways and culture even when other people groups moved into the areas surrounding them.
+The concept of owning the Forest of owning land was foreign to them.
+They lived in harmony with their surroundings.
+They kept their traditional ways and culture even when other people groups moved into the areas surrounding them.

-Times changed – In the name of conservation, in the cause preserving the ancient rainforest and its wildlife, birds, primates such as the mountain gorillas, the keepers of the forest were displaced without compensation since they did not own the land of the forest, they had only used it.
-They became squatters, refugees, a people without, a people who lacked, a people on the verge of losing their traditional ways and culture, their dignity, ways of living they had known and practiced for thousands of years – their beloved Bwindi Impenetrable Forest.
+Times changed for the Batwa.
+In the name of conservation, in the cause preserving the ancient rainforest and its wildlife, birds, primates such as the mountain gorillas.
+The keepers of the Forest were displaced without compensation.
+Since they did not own the land of the Forest, they had only used it.
+They became squatters, refugees, a people without, a people who lacked, a people on the verge of losing their traditional ways and culture, their Dignity.
+Ways of living they had known and practiced for thousands of years – their beloved Bwindi Impenetrable Forest.

 The Batwa Experience takes place outside of the park in an old-growth forest on land that is next to the Bwindi Impenetrable Forest Park.
-The Batwa experience begins with a nature-walk, hike through the forest seeing the forest in a new way, through the eyes of the original people of the Forest, the keepers of the forest.
-Learn how they hunted the small animals they used for food, what things they gathered, how traps and nets were used.
+The Batwa experience begins with a nature walk, hike through the woods, seeing the Forest in a new way, through the eyes of the original people of the Forest, the keepers of the Forest.
+Learn how they hunted the small animals they used for food, what things they gathered, how traps, and nets were used.

-A full day – over five hours or longer experiencing the Life and Ways of the Batwa Pygmies – your simple presence will honor them and their ways and in a way be a restoration of their dignity one of the most important things they have lost as they were evicted from the forest and having to live in a world that was foreign to them, a world where others would malign and look down on them as primitive and uncultured.
+You can experience the Life and Ways of the Batwa Pygmies.
+Your simple presence will honor them and their ways, and you become part of restoring their Dignity.
+Dignity is what they lost as they were evicted from the Forest.
+Now they had to live in a world where others would insult and look down on them as primitive and uncultured.

-Plan a day for your Batwa Experience and let us know that you would like to spend a day with the keepers of the forest, the Batwa people.
-The cost per person is minimal compared to what you have spent visiting the Mountain Gorillas in Bwindi Impenetrable Forest and it directly supports the Batwa Development program.
+Plan a day for your Batwa Experience.
+The cost per person is minimal compared to what you have spent visiting the Mountain Gorillas in Bwindi Impenetrable Forest, and it directly supports the Batwa Development program.

-The Bwindi Impenetrable Forest is not only a place where you can visit and track the gorillas but a place where you can experience the right culture and ways of life of the Original People of the Forest – the Batwa Pygmies…enjoy your personal Batwa Experience in Buhoma.
+Bwindi Impenetrable Forest is not only a place where you can visit and track the gorillas.
+It is also a place where you can experience the right culture and ways of life of the Original People of the Forest – the Batwa People.

 The Batwa Visits allow Tourists to see the forest through the eyes of the first people of the Forest.
-It is meaningful not only tourists but to the Batwa since it allows them to keep their culture alive in the 21st Century. it certainly is not poverty tourism meant to evoke pity from Visitors.
-Most that partake are very glad that they met the Batwa people while Gorilla Trekking in Uganda.
+It is meaningful not only tourists but to the Batwa since it will enable them to keep their culture alive in the 21st Century.
+It certainly is not poverty tourism meant to evoke pity from Visitors.
+Most that partake are very glad that they met the Batwa people during Gorilla Trekking in Uganda.

 The Batwa Experience with the First People of the Forest – if this interests you – please contact us.